dce/provisional/README.md

 ## GitHub

 To use [GitHub](http://github.com/), you will need to place your GitHub username and token in your Git configuration as described here: http://github.com/guides/local-github-config Since there is already this established convention for GitHub credentials, to prevent redundant configuration, Provisional does not use its own configuration options for GitHub access.

+By default, repositories are publicly accessible.
+Use `--private` to make it private.

 ## Unfuddle